 5. Women And Children’s Center For Inner Healing, Fairbanks, Alaska

-This rehabilitation program is supported by government funds and has a 5-star Google rating.
+This rehabilitation center is supported by government block grant funds and features a 3.7-star Google rating.

 Location and contact information: